Clerical celibacy: Fifth to seventh centuries

 ordained bishop who has children or grandchildren".

 Canon 13 of the Quinisext Council (Constantinople, 692) shows that by that time there was a direct contradiction between the ideas of East and West about the legitimacy of conjugal relations on the part of clergy lower than the rank of bishop who had married before being ordained:

 The canon mistakenly claims that the canon of the late-4th-century Council of Carthage quoted above excluded conjugal intercourse by clergy lower than bishops only in connection with their liturgical service or in times of fasting.
 The Council of Carthage excluded such intercourse perpetually and made no distinction between bishops, priests and deacons.

 There have been no changes since then in the discipline of the Eastern Orthodox Church, which for bishops, priests, deacons, and subdeacons excludes marriage after ordination, but allows, except for periods before celebrating the Divine Liturgy, conjugal relations by priests and deacons married before ordination, and requires celibacy and perpetual continence only of bishops.

+The last married Pope was Adrian II (r.
+867–872), who was married to Stephania, with whom he had a daughter.
+He was married before his ordination, and was elected Pope only in old age.